Advisory Board

 Barrie Hunt

-Barrie Hunt brings extensive and current experience of agriculture including crop protection to the Executive Board.
-His long and broad experience in the industry includes: field development, regulatory marketing and sales roles both at a regional a global level with national and multi-natioanl agrochemical companies.
+Barrie Hunt brings extensive and current experience of agriculture including crop protection to the Advisory Board.
+His long and broad experience in the industry includes: field development, regulatory marketing and sales roles both at a regional and global level with national and multi-national agrochemical companies.
 His key focus has been in herbicides and plant growth regulators.
-Currently Barrie is Technical Development Manager for Monsanto’s crop protection business in northern Europe.
+Currently Barrie is Technical Manager for Gowan Crop Protection’s business in the UK and Ireland as well as providing technical support across Europe.
 Barrie has been Chairman of the BCPC Expert Working Group on Weeds and a member of the European Herbicide Resistance Action Committee both since 2012.
-He is also a Trustee of the Heather trust which promotes integrated upland management.
+He is also a member of European HRAC and UK WRAG.

 Chris Hartfield